rmudambi/village_simulator/design/design.rst

 - How to incorporate religion?
 - Fishing/navy?
-- How to model heterogeneous geography?
+- How to model geography?
+    - Natural features like rivers, mountains, coastlines, forests, deserts
+    - Actual physical location - i.e. location within a grid(?)
 - Should there be a map for the player?
 Maybe not, since actual leaders at time wouldn't have had good maps?
 - Are there different classes that should be modeled?